khanhicetea/today-i-learned/git/Fastly-conflict-detector-script.md

 `conflict_detector.sh` is the filename of script, we exclude it from check to make sure changing this file doesn't make it failed.

+*You can use this approach to check linter, coding standard or run preprocessor ;)*

 **Result** (in my context) :

 - Old script : 12 seconds